ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 point and the destination will have to process these packets.

-Attackers could send a high volume of these "fake" TRONE packets in a denial of service (DOS) attempt against intermediaries.
+Attackers could send a high volume of these "fake" TRONE packets in a denial of service (DOS) attempt against network elements.
 The attack will force the intermediaries to process the fake packets.
 If intermediaries are keeping state for ongoing TRONE flows, the attack can cause the excessive allocation of memory resource.
 The mitigation there